March 26, 2019

 Matthias Korb was born in 1969 in Frankfurt am Main.

-Already at a young age he was concerned with man and his place in the system of nature and how that was expressed, for example, in the way gardens were laid out in the Renaissance compared to the contemporary way of working.
+Already at a young age he was concerned with man and his place in the system of nature and how that was expressed, for example, in the way gardens were laid out in the era of the Renaissance compared to the contemporary way of working.

 By this interest he was inspired to look for a job in the field of landscape gardening.
 In his late twenties, in 1997, he started his own business in this area.